How To Setup a TP-Link Router as a Wireless Access Point

 It uses routing tables (IP tables) to help decide where to send traffic.
 A router will detect what devices are on your home network and identify them using MAC addresses.
 It will also find out whether you use a modem or connect it straight onto your broadband connection and will be able to route internet traffic accordingly.

 A wireless access point (WAP) is slightly different.
-A router can include a WAP within it but there are also standalone WAP devices.
+A router can include a WAP within it but there are also standalone WAP devices, often seen in schools and businesses along the top of the ceiling.
 These act as a wireless gateway onto your network that can be used to extend the wireless network or provide wireless access if your router doesn’t have WiFi.

 Think of a router as an interchange and the wireless access point as an on ramp.
 The on ramp sends all traffic in one direction towards the interchange.
 It’s the interchange’s job to send all traffic onto the destinations they want to go.